Responding to ‘incorrect’ reports, Intel says major flaw affects ‘many different vendors’

 Recent reports that these exploits are caused by a “bug” or a “flaw” and are unique to Intel products are incorrect.
 Based on the analysis to date, many types of computing devices — with many different vendors’ processors and operating systems — are susceptible to these exploits.

 In other words, it’s not just them.
 This may seem like deflection, but it’s also possible that the issue is more widespread than just Intel hardware — and Intel isn’t likely to blow smoke with a claim that can’t be verified.
-Other major chip and OS companies are almost certainly all already aware of the problem; indeed, Intel says they were about to make a joint announcement:
+Other major chip and OS companies are almost certainly all already aware of the problem; indeed, Intel says some were about to make a joint announcement:

 Intel is committed to product and customer security and is working closely with many other technology companies, including AMD, ARM Holdings and several operating system vendors, to develop an industry-wide approach to resolve this issue promptly and constructively.